jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I'm being serious.
 Think of this, before 1880, doctors didn't even wash their hands before surgeries; nobody knew what bacteria or viruses were.
 Everyone thought disease was caused by "stale air" and would open windows in hospitals if too many people were getting sick.

-Now in 2020, we're already working on a Covid-19 vaccine.
+In 2020, we're already working on a COVID-19 vaccine.

 We still have many problems today, but our technology in medicine, agriculture, education has given us lives our ancestors would envy.